Updated June 30, 2022

 How do I get a COVID-19 vaccine for my child at CHOP?

-If you have the opportunity to enroll in another vaccination program that may be able to offer immunization before CHOP, we encourage you to do so.
 You can also search the Vaccines.gov vaccine finder (available in English and Spanish) to find a vaccine provider near you.

 How much does the COVID-19 vaccine cost?

 There is no cost to you for the COVID-19 vaccine; however, we do collect a vaccine administration fee from applicable insurers.